Page updated 21st July 2017

-This bronze statue was sculpted in 1875 and was unveiled in 1878 in Bedford Circus.
+This bronze statue was sculpted in 1875 to be unveiled in 1878 in Bedford Circus.
 It was sculpted by E B Stephens ARA, and cast in bronze.

 This piece is recognised as his chef d'œuvre and was exhibited at the Royal Academy in 1876.